Our CCR Time is 9:30-10:20 daily

 This syllabus is designed to be a general guide for our Social Studies classes.
 Please note that the components and pacing may change at any time based on the needs of our students.

-Unit 1- Geography, Economics, Native Americans (August-September)
+Unit 1- Geography, Native Americans, and Economics (August-September)

 Unit 4- Preamble, Constitution (Branches of Government), Bill of Rights, Levels of Government (January-February)